 Unfortunately…

-Well we think so…
+Well, we think so…

 This is why we typically encourage folks first to determine how much money they would like to spend on their insurance and THEN see how much coverage this might be able to get them.
-This way, the focus is more on purchasing a life insurance policy affordable to the policyholder.
+This way, the focus is more on purchasing a life insurance policy that is affordable to the policyholder.

 #3.
 Don’t buy too long of a term.